Nathalie1216/Internship-Report/README.md

 Case Study
   - case study on work done for the company

-On Code window, you can find several snippets of codes used in the development of project entrusted to the author and her teammates
+On Code window, you can find several snippets of codes used in the development of project entrusted to the author and her teammates.
+Also, the README file